Skip to main content

 Paper is then transported to Palm Paper in Norfolk where it is then processed.

-Cardboard is sent on to Eska in the Netherlands to be made into various paper products.
+Cardboard is sent on to Muda Paper Mills in Malaysia to be made into new products such as cardboard packaging and other paper products.

 Glass bottles and jars